worldwidemv/GSBP/README.md

 While the MCU functions can be used directly, the C++ class is not directly usable.
 Instead, the class should be used to implement the project specific interface class, where the different commands and the project specific workflow is implemented.

 An example / reference implementation can be found in the [examples folder](./examples/GSBP_DevDummy__PC_Cpp/readme.md).

+## TODOs / Known Bugs

+* checksums do not work properly
+* implement hardware based checksums on the STM32